meepoSenpai/catch-my-bus-python/README.md

 ###Adding Bus-Stops

-Just add the stop you want to the stop_list.txt file like this:
+Just add the stop you want to the stop_list file like this:

 ```
 [City] -- [Bus-Stop]